BASIC ANATOMY AND FUNCTION OF THE SPINE

 Thank you, Jeremy James!

-I was referred to Jeremy by a close friend who had a great outcome with him.
 I have had neck and back issues for years that have prevented me from doing simple movements such as lifting anything overhead.
 Certain movements would cause excruciating neck pain that would last for days.
 I dreaded these episodes so much I avoided these movements at all costs.
-Chiropractors and physical therapists would always provide me with short term relief once I was in pain, but they never showed me how to stop these things on my own.
-Within a few sessions, Jeremy helped me regain enough strength in my back and upper body to allow me to lift overhead without these episodes.
+Chiropractors and physical therapists would always provide me with short-term relief once I was in pain, but they never showed me how to stop these things on my own.
+Within days on Dr. James’s BackForever program, it helped me regain enough strength in my back and upper body to allow me to lift overhead without these episodes.
 In addition, my low back feels better than it has in many years.
-If I follow Jeremy’s program, I feel great.
+If I follow the program, I feel great.